 The answer is yes.
 Athletes put enormous amounts of stress on their body regardless of what sport they are playing.
 If you are going to head a ball in soccer or go up for a jump shot while playing basketball.
 Each sport takes energy and focus.
 If you do not have enough energy you are unable to run up and down the field or court.
 It takes focus to follow the ball or to take a horse over a jump.
 Everything your body does depends upon the nervous system.
-From the energy it takes to skate up and down the rink or the focus it takes to shoot a basket.
+From the energy, it takes to skate up and down the rink or the focus, it takes to shoot a basket.
 All of these things deal with the nervous system.
-Your nervous system sends signals to your entire body telling it what to do and lets it use the energy that it available.
+Your nervous system sends signals to your entire body telling it what to do and lets it use the energy that is available.
 When your spine becomes misaligned or subluxated, the nervous system is unable to work properly.

 Every sport puts some type of stress on your body or puts your body in danger of sports injury.
 When your body becomes weak or run down it is more likely to become injured.
 This is when you may have sprained ankles, wrists or start experiencing pain.
 By keeping the spine and other joints in place your body can run at its optimum and you can play at your best.